Itskindavenven/systatum_technical_test/README.md

 - Health check endpoint for monitoring
 - Rate limiting (optional middleware)
 - Dockerized for easy deployment

+## Assessment Criteria

+This section addresses the main evaluation points from the challenge requirements.

+### 1. Scalability

+**Current State:**
+The application is designed with scalability in mind from the start.
+The API is completely stateless, which means you can run multiple instances behind a load balancer without any session affinity requirements.
+All data operations use Mutex locks to ensure thread-safety, preventing race conditions when handling concurrent requests.

+**Scalability Features Implemented:**
+- Stateless API design (no server-side session state)
+- Thread-safe operations using Mutex synchronization
+- Pagination support for listing products (prevents loading entire datasets)
+- Health check endpoint for load balancer integration
+- Rate limiting capability to prevent abuse
+- Docker containerization for easy horizontal scaling

+**Production Path:**
+For production, I would migrate from in-memory storage to PostgreSQL with JSONB columns.
+This maintains the flexibility of arbitrary fields while adding persistence and ACID compliance.
+The JSONB type in PostgreSQL supports indexing, so you can query specific fields efficiently even with unstructured data.
+Adding Redis as a caching layer would further improve read performance for frequently accessed products.

+The stateless design means scaling horizontally is straightforward - just add more instances behind Nginx or HAProxy.
+Each instance can handle requests independently, and they all connect to the same database.

+### 2. Stack Choice

+**Why Crystal?**
+I chose Crystal because it compiles to native code (via LLVM), giving you performance comparable to C or Rust, but with a syntax that's much more approachable (similar to Ruby).
+For a product API that might handle thousands of requests per second, this performance matters.
+The strong type system also catches errors at compile time rather than runtime, which reduces bugs in production.

+**Why Kemal?**
+The challenge specifically requires handling arbitrary JSON fields.
+Most full-stack frameworks (like Lucky or Amber) are built around ORMs that expect fixed database schemas.
+Kemal is a micro-framework that gives you just routing and HTTP handling - no ORM, no schema enforcement.
+This makes it the right tool for this specific requirement.
+You're not fighting the framework to support flexible data structures.

+**Why In-Memory Storage (for now)?**
+For a coding challenge, in-memory storage makes sense because:
+- Reviewers can run the code immediately without setting up PostgreSQL
+- It demonstrates understanding of concurrency control (Mutex usage)
+- It's faster to test and iterate

+I'm not using in-memory storage because I don't know about databases - I'm using it because it's appropriate for the scope of this challenge.
+The code is structured so migrating to PostgreSQL would be straightforward (repository pattern).

+**Data Structure Choice:**
+I'm using `Hash(Int32, Hash(String, JSON::Any))` because:
+- The outer `Hash` provides O(1) lookup by product ID
+- The inner `Hash` stores arbitrary fields as `JSON::Any`, which can represent any JSON type (string, number, boolean, array, object)
+- This structure directly maps to the requirement: "products can have arbitrary fields"

+### 3. Communication & Documentation

+I've structured this README to serve different audiences:
+- Quick start guide for reviewers who want to run the code immediately
+- API reference with concrete examples (curl commands you can copy-paste)
+- Design decisions section explaining the "why" behind technical choices
+- Production considerations showing I understand the difference between a coding challenge and a production system

+The code itself uses descriptive names and follows Crystal conventions.
+Tests demonstrate the key requirement (partial updates with field preservation).
+I've included both unit tests and manual testing examples with multiple tools (curl, HTTPie).

+### 4. Technical Judgment

+**Partial Update Strategy:**
+I implemented partial updates using a merge strategy.
+When you send `{"fields": {"price": 30000}}`, the code fetches the existing product, merges the new fields into it, and saves the result.
+This preserves fields you didn't include in the update request.

+Why merge instead of replace?
+The challenge specifically states: "the system will overwrite only the fields included in that payload."
+A full replacement would delete fields you didn't mention.
+The merge approach matches the requirement exactly.

+**Thread Safety:**
+I'm using a Mutex to protect shared state because Crystal's concurrency model (Fibers) requires explicit synchronization.
+Without the Mutex, two concurrent requests could:
+1. Both read `@@last_id` as 5
+2. Both increment it to 6
+3. Both create products with ID 6 (collision)

+The Mutex ensures only one fiber can modify `@@last_id` or `@@storage` at a time.
+This is the standard approach for shared mutable state in concurrent systems.

+**Error Handling:**
+I return specific HTTP status codes:
+- 400 for invalid JSON (client error)
+- 404 for missing products (resource not found)
+- 429 for rate limit exceeded (too many requests)
+- 200 for success

+This follows REST conventions and makes the API easier to integrate with.

+**Docker Multi-Stage Build:**
+The Dockerfile uses a multi-stage build: one stage compiles the Crystal code, another stage runs it.
+This reduces the final image from ~500MB to ~80MB because the runtime image doesn't need the Crystal compiler.
+Smaller images mean faster deployments and lower bandwidth costs.

+---

 ## Tech Stack & Architecture